 Curriculum Leaders ensure sets and classes are designed to maximise progress and behaviour.
 Curriculum and Faculty Leaders monitor behaviour in the faculty and support teachers with challenging classes using a range of strategies to help teachers improve the behaviour and work rate of these classes.
 Curriculum Leaders design a strategy to maximise homework completion for their faculties.
 Faculty leaders should assure that they update a behaviour map on the school one drive to alert and inform duty staff where potential problems may arise in normal or cover teacher scenarios.
 Faculty leaders should also monitor and review the faculty/department S2 response.
-Faculty leaders should also support the whole school approach to behaviour management by providing an "on call" timetable where directed to do so, to enable rapid student isolation.
+Faculty leaders should also support the whole school approach to behaviour management by providing an "on call" timetable via the behaviour map.
+Faculty Leaders lead on strategies such as red class plans and to review strategies to improve behaviour.
+As well as managing staff cover implications, subject report systems and observations where possible.